Fearful Alawites pay sectarian militias in battered Homs

 Shabbiha gangs used to rake in money by looting rebellious Sunni districts in Homs after the army raided them.
 But now that source of cash has run dry.
 Asking for “protection money” may be a way to make up for that.

-The groups have become well organized in Homs.
+The groups have become well organised in Homs.
 They have divided Zahra into six regions, each with a local “boss”.

 In each area, the boss sends young men with shaved heads and camouflage pants to monitor, strutting about with their rifles in hand.
 The army stays out, only manning road blocks on the outskirts of the district.